JasonRaveling/vim-config/README.md

 Just place all of the directories from this repository into your `.vim` directory.
 If you already have a `.vim` directory then place the contents into their respective directories.
 Then place `vimrc` in your home directory, renamed to `.vimrc` (a dot file).
 Although, creating symlinks would be a better option than copying files as you can just run `git pull` when the repo is updated and there will be no need to copy all of the files again.

 ## Adding Color Schemes
 This is completely optional.
 If you already have color schemes be sure you aren't overwritting anything before running this command.
 If your XTERM doesn't already use 256 colors, add `export TERM=xterm-256color` to your `.bashrc`.
+This is done for you if you use the automatic install script.